 Executive Director (2022-present)

 Cancer Core Co-Director (2016-present)

-Dr. Lesley Park is one of the co-founding directors of the Stanford AHEaD summer research program for undergraduate students from underrepresented and historically excluded groups in the health sciences.
+Dr. Lesley Park is a co-founding director of the Stanford AHEaD summer research program for college students from underrepresented and historically excluded groups in the health sciences.
 She is also the Executive Director of the VACS consortium, an international collaboration of methodologists, clinicians, and trainees who utilize the rich and valuable data from the Veterans Health Administration to do impactful research.
 VACS has been at the forefront of research to understand aging with HIV to improve patient care, particularly with respect to alcohol and other substance use, physiologic frailty, and polypharmacy.
 In recent years, the VACS mission has expanded to encompass other foci, including genomic research and most recently COVID-19.

 Previously, Dr. Park was one of the leaders of the Stanford Center for Population Health Sciences (PHS).
 PHS aims to improve the health of populations by bringing together diverse disciplines and data to understand and address social, environmental, behavioral, and biological factors.
 She oversaw all of the educational and training initiatives at PHS and was one of the founding directors of the PHS Data Center and PHS Postdoctoral Fellowship program.

 George DeForest Barnett Professor of Medicine and Professor of Epidemiology and Population Health